yarlson/lnk/README.md

 lnk init -r git@github.com:user/dotfiles.git
 ```

-This initializes the repository and adds the specified URL as the `origin` remote, allowing you to sync your dotfiles with a Git hosting service.
+This initializes the repository with `main` as the default branch and adds the specified URL as the `origin` remote, allowing you to sync your dotfiles with a Git hosting service.

 ### Add a file